andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 The first line initializes an object of type `Constraints`.
 As soon as all declared constraints are met, a scheduled work gets ready for execution.
 It makes sense to add a `NetworkType.CONNECTED` constraint to an upload task, because you can't upload data unless there is a connection.

-The `inputData` object holds necessary information that is required for the execution of the background work (like the file name that needs to be uploaded).
-Please be careful that you don't exceed 10KB...Otherwise, you encounter an `IllegalStateException` at runtime.
+The `inputData` object holds necessary information that is required for the execution of the background work (like a file name that needs to be uploaded).
+Please be careful that you don't exceed 10KB...
+Otherwise, you encounter an `IllegalStateException` at runtime.

 There are two main types of work requests:
 1. OneTimeWorkRequest executes the task just one time